 Sensitivity to the sun

 Sometimes, chemotherapy given by IV (intravenous) causes the skin covering the vein to darken.
 This happens more often in people who have very dark skin.
-Cosmetics or makeup may be used to cover the darkened area, but this can take a lot of time if more than one vein is affected.
+Cosmetics or makeup may be used to cover the darkened area, but it can take a lot of time if more than 1 vein is affected.
 After treatment ends, the darkened areas often fade over time.

 Although some side effects can be self-managed, others need immediate medical attention.
-If you are getting IV medicine, report any burning or pain to your doctor right away.
+If you are getting IV medicine, report any burning or pain to your healthcare provider right away.
 Sometimes, IV medicines can leak out of the vein and possibly cause tissue damage.
-These symptoms need to be reported to your doctor or nurse right away.
+These symptoms need to be reported to your healthcare team immediately.

 Other skin and nail symptoms may indicate an allergic reaction.
-Tell your doctor or cancer care team right away if you develop the following:
+Report these symptoms to your cancer care team right away or seek immediate medical attention if you develop the following: